rafara/paybylink/README.md

 what actually happens behing the scenes is that an HPP page link gets compiled and sent to a shopper as an email.
 The code of this can be found in the php file

+ ** please don't complete the payment in the link below as this is for demo purposes ** the link expires after first use.

 ================
 example email:
 ---------- Forwarded message ----------